Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 Moreover, it adds new search query operator for properties (some are available only via api, not in the advanced search form for now):

+- `exs`: has a single value
+- `nexs`: has not a single value
+- `exm`: has multiple values
+- `nexm`: has not multiple values
 - `list`: is in list
 - `nlist`: is not in list
 - `sw`: starts with
 - `nsw`: does not start with
 - `ew`: ends with
 - `new`: does not end with
+- `tp`: has main type (literal-like, resource-like, uri-like)
+- `ntp`: has not main type (literal-like, resource-like, uri-like)
+- `tpl`: has type literal-like
+- `ntpl`: has not type literal-like
+- `tpr`: has type resource-like
+- `ntpr`: has not type resource-like
+- `tpu`: has type uri-like
+- `ntpu`: has not type uri-like
 - `dtp`: has data type
-- `ndtp`: does not have data type
+- `ndtp`: has not data type
 - `lex`: is a linked resource
 - `nlex`: is not a linked resource
 - `lres`: is linked with resource #id
 - `nlres`: is not linked with resource #id
+- `gt`: greater than
+- `gte`: greater than or equal
+- `lte`: lower than or equal
+- `lt`: lower than
 - exclude one or multiple properties (except title)

+__Warning__: With the internal sql engine, comparisons are mysql comparisons, so alphabetic ones.
+They works for string and four digit years and standard dates, not for numbers nor variable dates.

 Furthermore:
-- search in multiple properties at a time, for example `dcterms:creator and dcterms:contributor have a value`.
+- search in multiple properties at a time, for example `dcterms:creator or dcterms:contributor are equal to value "Anonymous"`.
 - search resources without without template, class, item set, site and owner.
   This feature is included directly in the advanced search form in each select.
 - adds the joiner type `not` that can be use to invert the query.
 For example,